microsoft/fast/packages/fast-element/docs/building-components.md

 * `select`
 * `slotchange`

 To get the fully composed event path from an event object, invoke the `composedPath()` method on the event itself.
 This will return an array of targets representing the path through which the event bubbled.
-If your custom element uses "closed" Shadow DOM mode, targets within the Shadow DOM will not be present in the composed path, and it will appear as if the custom element itself was the first target.
+If your custom element uses `closed` Shadow DOM mode, targets within the Shadow DOM will not be present in the composed path, and it will appear as if the custom element itself was the first target.

 #### Custom Events